Qualify for government employment

 How it works

 ILDP is a 16 month program that consists of four work placements lasting four months each.
-The objective of each work placement is to assign participants to a Government of Canada department or agency that aligns with the personal interests and career objectives of each participant.
+The objective of each work placement is to assign participants to a Government of Canada department or agency that aligns with the personal interests and career objectives.

-Most work placements are based in Iqaluit, however there are several placements located in Cambridge Bay.
-The placements require participants to move between Iqaluit and Cambridge Bay during the program.
+Work placements are typically based in Iqaluit with at least one placement generally available in Cambridge Bay.
+Participants who indicate their interest in working in Cambridge Bay may have the opportunity to move between the two communities asneeded for training and events.
 Participants from communities outside of Iqaluit or Cambridge Bay who are interested in participating are eligible for relocation support.

-The following organizations and federal departments generally participate in the program:
+The following organizations and federal departments generally participate:

 - Canadian Northern Economic Development Agency (CanNor)